walac/walac.github.io/_posts/2024-06-24-kernel-tracing.md

 The `-L` option lists the source code line numbers where we can install the probe hook<sup>[2](#ft2)</sup>.

-Line 16 seems a good candidate, since the line 2 defines a local timer variable that holds the timer address.
+Line 16 seems a good candidate, since line 2 defines a local timer variable that holds the timer address.
 This is useful because we don't have a syntax in `perf-probe` to take the address of a struct member.
 Just to illustrate member dereference, we will also print the timer